zrecommerce/awesome/AwesomeAPI/README.md

 # Replace CONTAINER_ID with the container ID or Container Name.
 See docker ps -a for list of containers
 docker exec -t -i CONTAINER_ID /bin/bash
 ```
+The container ID is set to "awesome-dev" in the Dockerfile.

 ## View Logs